ayasrah/mahaam/mahaam-docs/docs/design/maintainability.md

 - Code format
 - Patterns used in the app

-#### 9. Enhance/Refactor/Reengineer
+#### 10. Enhance/Refactor/Reengineer

 Enhancements and refactoring are continous processes.
 In some cases, reengineering is needed, for the full app, a component, or even the DB.
 Pay this debt as soon as possible, to avoid building on broken foundations.

 ### Final word

-Code maintainability needs to pay attention to, especially in the AI era, things will easily be unmanged without rules, template, standards and patterns to follow.
+Code maintainability needs to pay attention to, especially in the AI era, things will easily be unmanaged without rules, template, standards and patterns to follow.